hyu2000/hyu2000/README.md

 👀 I’m interested in machine learning and coding in general.
 Have a background in speech recognition (pre-deep learning revolution).

 🌱 I’m currently reading [Deep Learning and the Game of Go](https://github.com/maxpumperla/deep_learning_and_the_game_of_go).
-Same with the authors, I am a big [Go fan](http://tromp.github.io/gostory.html) and try to replicate AlphaGo(Zero), with a six-years old MacbookPro.
+Same with the authors, I am a big [Go fan](http://tromp.github.io/gostory.html) and am trying to replicate AlphaGo(Zero), with a meager MacbookPro.

 Well, so far I was successful in training a small policy network to predict expert moves in TF2 on Google's cloud GPU.
 Currently working on adopting MCTS and dual-network in the AGZ style.
 And along the way I learned of similar efforts like MuGo, MiniGo and the ever-improving KataGo.